whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 Of course, not everyone trained for obedience becomes obedient.
 Some become people-pleasers, and others become self-centered.
 Every childhood is unique, and each child responds to their challenges in their own way.
 There are countless hurtful attitudes people can develop from disrespectful childhoods when they're unable to heal.

 Abused people commonly abuse their children, and even many parents who mean well still act disrespectfully in ways they do not see due to their own emotional troubles.
+When adults are not allowed to set good boundaries by standing for what's right, many people never learn to set healthy boundaries even in their personal lives, and thus struggle to set kind and firm boundaries with their children, which causes them to struggle.
 This is only compounded by the stresses many parents feel due to financial insecurity, relationship troubles, and other challenges.
-In this way, each generation trains the next to have emotional troubles that, over time, effectively train people to tolerate a disrespectful culture.
+In this way, each generation trains the next to have emotional troubles that, over time, effectively train people to tolerate a disrespectful culture.**

 This shows how conquering is not a single event, but a continual process, and it involves lots of child abuse.
 Child abuse is a core characteristic of every unhealthy culture that allows it to persist, generation after generation.
 And that means _treating children respectfully is essential to creating healthy cultures._